aukilabs/posemesh/sdk/README.md

 - Feature Modules

-The **Posemesh module** handles all the essential parts of the posemesh protocol.
-You cannot communicate with the posemesh without it.
-Any software or app with posemesh support must, at a minimum, use the posemesh.
+The **Posemesh module** contains all the essential parts needed for interacting with the posemesh.

-The other **feature modules** enable different types of more specific functionality, similar to how modules are used in the current SDK already.
+Other **feature modules** enable different types of functionality, similar to how modules are used in the ConjureKit SDK already.

 ### Layers